Michelle-Wanderi/100DaysOfCode/README.md

 Day 23 - 31/1/23 <br>
 Started a new Frontend Mentor challenge to practice what I have learnt to so far in React and Tailwind

+Day 24 - 1/2/23 <br>
+Today I am learning about DevOps and specifically about regular expressions